Everyone deserves a fair trial

 The Foundation advocates for people wrongfully convicted of capital murder in Texas by raising social awareness and promoting criminal justice reform in the United States.

-The Foundation offers legal services to those wrongfully convicted of capital murder in Texas by offering independent investigation and mitigation services.
+We offer legal services to those wrongfully convicted of capital murder by offering independent investigation, legal representation, and mitigation services.

-The Foundation aims to educate the public about the broken American criminal justice system by offering lectures and presentations to the public.
+We educate the public about the broken American criminal justice system by giving lectures, conducting research, and publishing our legal research.